Erriez/Clipboarder/README.md

 ## Introduction

-This desktop application exchanges clipboard between computers via removable or cloud storage.
+This desktop application exchanges clipboards between computers via removable  storage.
 This is useful when there is no direct network connection possible between computers.

 The following clipboard types can be loaded/saved: